Introduction

 • The remuneration system will reward the attainment of goals by individuals, units and the company.

-• The remuneration system will contribute to promoting and incentivising good management and control of the company’s risk, and discourage excessive risk-taking.
+• The remuneration system will help to promote and incentivise good management and control of the company’s risk, and discourage excessive risk-taking.

 • The remuneration system will contribute to avoiding conflicts of interest between employees, the company and the company’s customers, investors and shareholders.
-The system will accordingly accord with the company’s guidelines on conflicts of interest.
+The system will therefore comply with the company’s guidelines on conflicts of interest

-• The remuneration system will accord with applicable external and internal regulations as well as Eika Boligkreditt’s principles on good corporate governance.
+• The remuneration system will comply with applicable external and internal regulations as well as Eika Boligkreditt’s principles with respect to good corporate governance

 Eika Boligkreditt’s remuneration system currently comprises the following main elements: